tiendu/tiendu.github.io/src/content/blog/2026-07-03-modern-data-stack-for-systems-engineers.md

 Use Iceberg, Delta Lake, or Hudi when a collection of files needs stronger table semantics.

-Use a catalog to name and locate those tables.
+Use DuckDB or Polars when one machine is enough.

+Use a batch scheduler when tasks are independent.

+Use Spark when one logical operation genuinely requires distributed coordination.

+Use Dask when the work fits Python-native distributed collections or task graphs.

+Use Trino when the requirement is interactive SQL across distributed sources.

+Use MPI when processes must communicate as a tightly coupled numerical program.

 Use dbt to organize SQL transformations and tests.

 Use Airflow or another orchestrator when workflows have meaningful schedules and dependencies.

-Use medallion layers when they create real data contracts.

-Use data mesh when organizational scale requires domain ownership, shared platform capabilities, and federated governance.
+Use data products and data mesh only when ownership and organizational scale justify them.

-The best data architecture is not the one with the newest noun.
+The best data architecture is not the one with the newest noun or the most workers.

-It is the one where every layer has a clear responsibility:
+It is the smallest system where every layer has a clear responsibility:

 ```text
 storage stores